icinganalysis/icinganalysis.github.io/content/meteorology of icing clouds conclusions.md

-While I did not find a further evaluation of adiabatic lift theory, note that the earlier [NACA-TN-1424]({filename}NACA-TN-1424.md) figure 4 (shown further below) compares an ideal calculation to one that assumes 2/3 of the water condenses, and the 2/3 assumption appears to fit data better.
+While I did not find a further evaluation of adiabatic lift theory, note that the earlier [NACA-TN-1424]({filename}NACA-TN-1424.md) figure 4 (shown further below) compares an ideal calculation to one that assumes 1/2 or 2/3 of the water condenses, and the 1/2 assumption appears to fit layer-type cloud data better.
 Adiabatic lift theory is still used today to estimate maximum cloud liquid water content.
 However, for the simple implementation, the results are often conservatively high compared to measured data.